Sequoia-Fabrica/sequoia_fabrica_blog/README.md

 This site builds custom taxonomy for `Authors` which can be accessed via `http://localhost:1313/authors/`.
 Individual data about each author can be written in `content/authors/authorname/index.md`

 **Note**: Authors can now be managed through Pages CMS as well, making it easier to maintain author information.

-## Pages CMS Integration

-The Pages CMS configuration (`.pages.yml`) is based on the [official Pages CMS documentation](https://pagescms.org/docs/configuration/) and is fully configured for your Hugo site structure and content types.
-It's production-ready and has been tested with your current Hugo setup.
-The configuration includes all necessary content types, media management, and field definitions for your site.
-You can start using Pages CMS immediately without any additional configuration.
-The CMS is fully integrated with your Hugo build and deployment pipeline.

 ### Getting Started with Pages CMS